sighthnd/CUSP6006_ss4977/Project/README.md

 * Select one of the neighborhoods in the selected borough
 * Select either all of Manhattan or one Manhattan neighborhood
 * Possibly implement tracts option

+## Description
+Uses geographic marks encoded by color with darker blues indicating higher numbers of dogs in the unit.
+Position on a 2-D suface is the simplest way to convey location and luminance conveys the measured feature as each location.

+## Outcome
+The interface works for two of the items so far.
+I have been able to get something in the way of a map out of it, but there is something unexplained that is complicating the full display of the map.